Maks3w/FR3DLdapBundle/README.md

 The FR3DLdapBundle adds support for provide and/or authenticate users with a LDAP Directory in Symfony2.

-It's mainly developed thinking in unmanaged corporate LDAP directories so you could retrieve users from LDAP and manage them using `FOSUserBundle` features (role management, guess users registration, etc).
+It's mainly developed thinking in unmanned corporate LDAP directories so you could retrieve users from LDAP and manage them using `FOSUserBundle` features (role management, guess users registration, etc).